 4. We Offer The Best Lice Treatment Around

 Now you know a little bit more about head lice.
-Call Lice Clinics of America if you have any questions or need to schedule an appointment!
+Call Lice Clinics of Texas if you have any questions or need to schedule an appointment!

 The majority of parents we encounter come to us after weeks of using harsh, chemical-based products that have left them fuming mad and still scratching their heads!
 These products are not working and cause a lot of frustration.